Non-tariff barriers to trade: Embargoes

 Embargoes are outright prohibition of trade in certain commodities.
 Embargoes, or the less extreme restriction in the form of quotas, may be imposed on imports or exports with respect to certain goods supplied to or from specific countries.
 In the most extreme form, embargoes may be applied to all goods shipped or from certain countries.
 Embargo may be imposed for biosecurity or political reasons, see economic sanctions and international sanctions.
 Embargoes are generally considered legal barriers to trade, not to be confused with blockades, which are often considered to be acts of war.

 Foreign exchange restrictions and foreign exchange controls

 Foreign exchange restrictions and foreign exchange controls occupy an important place among the non-tariff regulatory instruments of foreign economic activity.
 Foreign exchange restrictions constitute the management of transactions between national and foreign operators, either by limiting the supply of foreign currency (to restrict imports) or by state manipulation of exchange rates (to boost exports and limit imports).

 Import deposits

 Another example of foreign trade regulation is import deposits.
-Under this restriction, an importer must pay the recipient country's central bank or another bank (e.g. and import/export bank) a non-interest earning deposit for a specified period of time, in an amount equal to all or part of the cost of the imported goods.
+Under this restriction, an importer must pay the recipient country's central bank or another bank (e.g. an import/export bank) a non-interest earning deposit for a specified period of time, in an amount equal to all or part of the cost of the imported goods.